LimoDerEchte/RetroGamingMod/README.md

 ### Where do the emulators run?
 The emulators all run fully on the server and sync display and audio data to clients.
 This allows for watching other players play.
 ### How was this made possible?
 My previous attempt at this used coffee gb, a java gameboy emulator, which was kinda inefficient.
 Now I am using a custom core using JNI and do all emulation through an executable instancing libretro cores.
+This allows me to implement a wide variety of retro consoles.

 ## Emulators
 ### Handheld